The-Balance-FFXIV/balance-static/content/jobs/casters/summoner/basic-guide.md

 From this point onwards, the loop will repeat.
 We go through the three primal phases, use two Ruin casts, then Summon Solar Bahamut will become available with Searing Light.

-One important disclaimer here is that **Summoner can either run critical hit or spell speed as its prioritized sub stat, and this will affect your demi-primal alignment with Searing Light**.

-With high spell speed builds, subsequent Summon Bahamuts will become available before Searing Light and raid buff windows, causing them to misalign.
-This is because "Summon Bahamut" and "Summon Phoenix" abilities also scale with spell speed.
-For spell speed builds, this is expected, because the entire purpose of the spell speed build is to eventually gain more demi-primal phases over the course of a fight.
-Do not delay your demi-primals by inserting additional Ruin III casts to fill the gaps; at that point you are running a strictly worse critical hit build.
+With higher spell speed, subsequent Summon Solar Bahamuts will become available before Searing Light and raid buff windows, causing them to misalign.
+This is because the summon demi-primal abilities also scale with spell speed.
+For spell speed builds at lower levels, this is expected, because the entire purpose of the spell speed build is to eventually gain more demi-primal phases over the course of a fight.
+However, at maximum level, this spell speed should be avoided to avoid this desync.
+In the scenario of having higher than wanted spell speed, do not delay your demi-primals by inserting additional Ruin III casts to fill the gaps.

-If you are running a critical hit build, Searing Light will become available just before Summon Bahamut.
-Your demi-primal should naturally align with raid buffs.

 ## Potion Windows